 TRACI GRIGGS: I think all of us, as we’re heading into the 2020 elections, are bracing ourselves.
 It does seem that a lot of the people who are running the different campaigns are leveraging anger and fear as their kind of main tools.
 So how can we, as believers, as Christians, not only resist that, but also possibly use the upcoming year, the climate that’s coming, to our advantage?
 At least I mean that in a way that we can use it to show love or to contrast, perhaps, the cultural atmosphere.

 DAN DARLING: That’s a great question.
 Most pastors I talked to now are nervous and saying: How do we pastor through this election season?
 I think there are a few things to keep in mind.
 Number one, regardless of how people decide to vote, voting decisions are difficult.
 I totally understand when someone says: Look, I don’t totally agree with this person or even their character on either side and there’s some policies that I really disagree with here, but here’s the reason I’m voting for him, but I’m planning on opposing them on these issues.
 I totally respect that.
 I think one of the temptations is to say: I have to go all in on with a candidate and with that side, and I have to defend things that they say or do that are indefensible.
 Or I’m willing to sort of bend my principles over here because this is where they are.
 I think that’s the thing we have to be fearful of ourselves, getting sort of sucked into that.
 You know, we are supposed to be sojourners and strangers and so we should always feel a little discomfort in any earthly movement.
 There should always be areas where the Kingdom of God rubs up against the kingdoms of men and makes us uncomfortable.
 And the second thing is, I think we really need to commit to talking about these issues and politics in a way that recognizes the dignity of people who disagree with us.
-So, let’s be the people who don’t just forget that we’re Christians when we go online and we talk politics, or when we do all these things, but that we remember that where to carry ourselves with dignity and respect and honor.
+So, let’s be the people who don’t just forget that we’re Christians when we go online and we talk politics, or when we do all these things, but that we remember that we’re to carry ourselves with dignity and respect and honor.
 And so I think we need to be the people who are conducting ourselves differently in this political season saying: Hey, listen, I may disagree but I’m not going to demonize the other side.
 I’m not going to engage in this sort of scorched-earth politics.
 I’m gonna carry myself as a son or daughter of the King.

 TRACI GRIGGS: This would be a good chance then for us to reiterate, if people didn’t hear the beginning of our conversation, that we do, as Americans and as Christians, have a responsibility to engage.